 The Ballarat Cycle Classic will be marked with directional signage throughout the course.
 Riders deviating from the course will not be covered by our event insurance.

 Be sure to familiarise yourself with the course prior to the event.
-We have included it below, however we will also have hard copies available at the registration tent.
+Map link here.

 Aid stations and medical support

-Aid stations will be provided around the course.
-We will keep you well hydrated and energised with water, lollies, cake and bananas.
-Should you prefer sports drinks or gels, feel free to provide those for yourself.
-For rest stop locations, please refer to course map.
+Aid stations will be provided around the course at the following locations.
+We will keep you well hydrated and energised with water, lollies, cake, and bananas.

 Mechanical and Course Support

-A lead vehicle, featuring warning signs will travel ahead of riders for the 100km & 85km course.
+A lead vehicle, featuring warning signs will travel ahead of riders for the ride.
 The lead vehicle will warn motorists of oncoming cyclists.
 Riders should not attempt to pass the lead vehicle.

-The course will be supported from 8am-1pm.
+The course will be supported from 7:00am- 2:00pm.
 For the safety of cyclists and volunteers, the cut-off time will be imposed at Dunnstown at 1.00pm.
-For those who arrive after 1.00pm, you are more than welcome to continue the ride, however it will no longer by serviced by event marshals.
+For those who arrive after 1:00pm, you are more than welcome to continue the ride, however it will no longer by serviced by event marshals.